alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 ## Clean up

-We are created 4 stacks in CloudFormation related with SAM:
+We have created 4 stacks in CloudFormation related to SAM:

 - **sam-app**: application code
 - **sam-app-pipeline**: codepipeline